unparalleled-js/docs-1/connectors/mssql/introduction.md

        <td>The use of a batch trigger, followed by all required batch actions.
 A separate recipes can be used with a single row action and single row actions.</td>
       <td>Using this method is allows records to be process concurrently.
 This allows errors to be contained at a recipe level and only affect the steps that follow after it.
 In cases where steps are independent of each other and one need not be completed before the other can begin, this might be the best solution.
         <details><summary><u>Business use case example</u></summary>
-        New records in a table signify new customer sign ups for a free trial for your product.
-With this trigger in mind, you hope to add them in batches to a drip campaign as well as send their details individually over to your sales team for followups.
-As both cases need not be dependent on each other and both can be accomplished without diminishing the others effectiveness, this workflow could be accomplished as separate recipes.
+        New records in a table could signify new customer sign ups for a free trial for your product.
+You hope to add them in batches to a drip campaign as well as send their details individually over to your sales team for followups.
+Given both cases are not dependent on each other and both can be accomplished without diminishing the other's effectiveness, this workflow could and should be accomplished as separate recipes to minimise the impact if failed job runs on business.
         </details>
      </td>
     </tr>